How to Give Responsibilities?

 6. Who are the late workers?

-Identify team members who can work for longest hours in a day.
+Identify team members who can work for the longest hours in a day.
 Assign bigger tasks to them.
-Then based on reducing working hours of other members, assign smaller tasks.
+Then based on reducing the working hours of other members, assign smaller tasks.

-To do planning, conduct a meeting of either all or required team members.
+To do the planning, conduct a meeting of either all or required team members.

 Before deciding to meet, understand whether it is necessary to meet or not.
 Don’t unnecessarily call your team members if there is no important planning to achieve progress.
 This will create boredom and they will lose interest.
 Hence, allow things to happen as it is.